Back to Blog

 How to trade it:

-• Wait for confirmation: next candle breaks above the hammer's close or high
+• Entry: Wait for the hammer to close (don't anticipate).
+Wait for confirmation: next candle breaks above the hammer's close or high.
+Enter on the break or on a pullback to the hammer's close.

-• Below the hammer's low (the bottom of the shadow)
+• Stop Loss: Below the hammer's low (the bottom of the shadow).

 What it looks like: